houzhj/Statistics/01_Confidence_Interval.md

 3. **Plug in**: If $\sigma$ is a function of $\theta$, i.e., $\sigma=f(\theta)$, plug in the estimate of $\theta$, (i.e., $\hat{\theta}$) to this function
    $$CI_{plug-in} = \hat{\theta} \pm q_{1-\alpha/2}\dfrac{f(\hat{\theta})}{\sqrt{n}}$$

+## Part 3 - Examples from different distributions
-### Now consider a few examples from different distributions.
+Now consider a few examples from different distributions.
 ## Example A - Bernoulli Distribution
 $$X \sim Ber(p), \hat{p} = \overline{X}$$